SaarSkittel/Machine-Learning-Gender-By-Text-In-Hebrew/README.md

 This project was a final project in ML course.
 The project classify the gender of the composer of a given text in Hebrew.

-The project is written in Python in Jupiter Notebook using Pandas and scikit-learn.
+The project is written in Python using Jupiter Notebook utilizing  Pandas and scikit-learn libraries.
 ## Work Flow
 ### Creating an Dataframe from corpus
 Tokenizing the texts using Hebrew tokenizer modified with filtering tokens of words that are not in Hebrew.